PRIVATE GROUP FEE:

 SAS Constants and Variables

-Substitute a value of X for a nonmissing value of X being read from the input data is a missing value.
+Substitute a value of X for a nonmissing value from the input data.

 Produce multiple extracts from a single dataset.